 Special Note: International students accepted into a program should register for classes online as soon as possible.
 Registration information will be mailed to students after they have accepted our offer of admission and have returned their Enrollment Form to the Office of Undergraduate Admissions.

 On-campus housing is available for students through Residence Life and Housing.
 Students will have the opportunity to select their room assignment over the summer through our online process.
 There are 11 residence halls on campus with single, double, triple, and quad rooms.
 We cannot guarantee any specific room or room configuration.
-For more information, visit our website, call 508.531.1277, or email firstname.lastname@example.org.
+For more information, call 508.531.1277, or email firstname.lastname@example.org.